akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Later, when the meal was done and the fire had been built up, and Godfrey had taken Beatrice for a stroll, Henry sent most of the servants away.
 He sat with Harold near the hearth.
 Matilda remained, seated a little apart, her hands folded.

-They talked a little of *that boy Clito across the water*, and how the *young lions* would soon forget *the days of the conquest of England*, and *care more for who had the pointiest shoes,* and other fashionable trends.

-Henry leaned back, contentedly, his broad shoulders relaxing against the wall.
-“It is good to sit with old friends, but your eyes betray you, Rauthulfr.
+Henry leaned back, the firelight catching the deep creases in his face.

+“I worry for my son, William Adelin.
+The young lions at court forget the days of the Conquest,” he said, a sharp edge of contempt in his voice.
+“They care more for who has the pointiest shoes or the latest silks from the East than they ever do for the stability of the realm.
+My son is surrounded by such hollow priorities, Rauthulfr.”

+He stared into the flames, his broad shoulders tensing.
+“Meanwhile, my nephew, Clito, waits across the water.
+The French King shelters him like a sharpened weapon, just waiting for the moment my grip falters.
+Some nights I wake from nightmares about his banners on the shore.
+It is a debt I cannot settle with silver.”

+He turned to Harold, his voice raw and stripped of royal polish.
+“If William falls—if my son should falter—everything I have built, every charter and every law, will crumble.
+That is why I need men such as Godfrey to be loyal.
+I could have married him to Brittany or Anjou, but I need him as a fixed point here.
+It is not because I love him less, old friend, but because I fear the account of my life’s work.”

+Henry noticed Harold’s troubled look.
+“Your eyes betray you, Rauthulfr.
 Speak your words.”

 Harold leant forwards.
-“My words as a father are this: Your son.
-What kind of man is he, when no one is watching?”
+“Your son Godfrey: What kind of man is he, when no one is watching?”

 Henry raised an eyebrow.
 “That is truly a father’s question.”